 Oakmont Country Club - Pittsburgh and its Countryside

-Ranked fifth out of America’s Top 100 courses by Golf Digest, the members-only Oakmont Country Club is one of the few courses in the world offering championship-caliber golf.
-Introduced in 1903, Oakmont has hosted 20 national championships, including eight U.S. Opens, five U.S. Amateurs, three PGA Championships and its second U.S. Women’s Open in 2010.
-In June 2016, The Oakmont Country Club had the privilege of hosting its ninth U.S. Open.
-The Oakmont is considered to be one of North America's toughest golf courses, challenging players with slick greens, 210 deep bunkers and tight fairways.
+Ranked fifth out of America’s Top 100 courses by Golf Digest in 2019, the members-only Oakmont Country Club is one of the few courses in the world offering championship-caliber golf.
+Introduced in 1903, Oakmont has hosted 20 national championships, including nine U.S. Opens, five U.S. Amateurs, three PGA Championships and its second U.S. Women’s Open in 2010.
+The Oakmont is considered to be one of North America's toughest golf courses, challenging players with slick greens, 210 deep bunkers, and tight fairways.

 Saucon Valley Country Club - Lehigh Valley